-Registering a car in a different state
+Registering your car in a different state

-While every state is a little different, here are a few common steps you may need to take in order to register your car in a different state:
+When you move to a new state, you need to register your car with the DMV.
+While every state has different requirements, here are a few common steps you may need to take in order to register your car in a different state:

-Step One: Talk to your current car insurance provider prior to your move.
+Step one: Talk to your current car insurance provider prior to your move

-Step Two: Apply for a driver’s license in your new state.
+Step two: Apply for a driver’s license in your new state

 Once you’re sure you have adequate insurance coverage, many states will require you to transfer your out-of-state license shortly after establishing residency.
 In North Carolina, for example, your old license must be transferred within 60 days.

-Step Three: Transfer your title and registration.
+Step three: Transfer your title and registration

 After you have secured car insurance coverage and transferred your driver’s license, you should be in the clear to transfer your vehicle’s title and registration to your new state.